LLNL/paraDIS_lib/LLNL_Review_and_Release/Software_Review_and_Release_Abstract.md

 * **Time Requirements** None

 * **References**.
-List citations of pertinent publications by author, title, and report number.
-References are to be broken down into two groupings:
-	* Reference documents provided with the submittal package
-	* Additional background reference materials generally available
+Documentation is included with the software.
+Contact the authors for more information about publications.